plokhotnyuk/jsoniter-scala/README.md

 So if your system is sensitive for that and can accept untrusted input then avoid parsing with `readFromStream` and check the input length for other `read...` calls.

-If you have an untrusted input that is an array of values or white-space separate values then consider parsing it by `scanJsonArrayFromInputStream` or `scanJsonValuesFromInputStream` instead of `readFromStream`.
+If you have an input that is an array of values or white-space separate values then consider parsing it by `scanJsonArrayFromInputStream` or `scanJsonValuesFromInputStream` instead of `readFromStream`.

 2. The configuration parameter for the `make` macro is evaluated in compile-time only and requires no dependency on